 Contract for services.
-Camp County, acting by and through it’s Commissioners Court, has entered into an agreement with Steven L. Simmons, herein called contractor, to provide services to those defendants found to be indigent for Non-Capital cases and eligible for appointed counsel services under this plan.
-In the event of a conflict of interest, and after a hearing and order determining such conflict, the Judge of the court in which the case is pending shall appoint an attorney to provide legal services to indigent defendants in Camp County in the event of a conflict of interest involving Steven L. Simmons, the primary contractor.
+Camp County, acting by and through it’s Commissioners Court, has entered into an agreement with Val Jones, herein called contractor, to provide services to those defendants found to be indigent for Non-Capital cases and eligible for appointed counsel services under this plan.
+In the event of a conflict of interest, and after a hearing and order determining such conflict, the Judge of the court in which the case is pending shall appoint an attorney to provide legal services to indigent defendants in Camp County in the event of a conflict of interest involving Val Jones, the primary contractor.
 Copies of said contracts are attached to this plan.

 Capital Felony Cases

 The Regional Public Defender for Capital Cases shall be appointed to all capital felony cases unless good cause exists to appoint private counsel.